-Registration fees includes conference materials, breakfast and lunch on both days of the conference, and all speakers and training sessions.
+Registration fees includes conference materials, lunch on both days of the conference, and all speakers and training sessions.

 If you believe those web pages that say you can make $100,000 a year in the worm business working part-time with no investment, we are going to try to dissuade you of that notion.
 The worm business is hard work and takes investment in space, machines, and marketing to make it viable.
 We will teach you what it takes - but if you are coming to learn to breed worms with no investment - we suggest you not come.